mellor-lab/mellor-lab.github.io/book/contents/our-team/members/mattclaydon.md

 [<i class="fa-brands fa-orcid" style="color: #6eee5d;"></i>](https://www.orcid.org)
 [<i class="fa-brands fa-github" style="color: #696969;"></i>](https://www.github.com) -->

 My interest in neuroscience started during my undergraduate degree at UCL, and that was furthered during my MSc in molecular neuroscience at the University of Bristol.
 During my MSc I got a taste for research and went on to complete a PhD investigating the effects of circadian disruption and steroid treatment using brain slice electrophysiology.
-I have joined Jack's lab in 2024 as a postdoc and am now investigating risk genes associated with schizophrenia.
+I joined Jack's lab in 2024 as a postdoc and am now investigating risk genes associated with schizophrenia.

 ### Research:
 My research in the Mellor lab utilises two-photon imaging of dendritic calcium, combined with whole-cell electrophysiology, to assess the convergent and divergent changes in synaptic integration and physiological properties that may arise from several high-risk genetic mutations associated with schizophrenia.
 I use a combination of acute brain slices and cultured organotypic human brain slices.